-Votes of stockholders of record who are present at the annual meeting or by proxy, abstention, and broker non-votes are counted for purposes of determining whether a quorum exists as to each class of capital stock.
+Votes of stockholders of record who are present at the annual meeting or by proxy, abstention, and broker non-votes are counted for purposes of determining whether a quorum exists.
 Broker non-votes will be counted for purposes of determining whether a quorum exists with respect to all of the Proposals.